 BCS Electronics is your one stop Beckman Centre for warranty and nonwarranty service and sales.
-We stock both the Circuit mate and Industrial line of meters, plus all accessories think BCS Electronics.
+We stock both the Circuit mate and Industrial line of meters, plus all accessories and repair parts.
+If you are thinking Beckman, think BCS Electronics.